Skip to main content

 Te bua toro ni bai (Te bua toro ni bai)

-This dish is a preserved breadfruit, often fermented and stored for later consumption.
-This preservation method is crucial in Kiribati, where fresh produce can be scarce.
+This is preserved breadfruit, fermented and stored for later.
+The method matters a great deal in Kiribati, where fresh produce can run short.

 Te Tu'u (Te Tu'u)